Includes the terms and conditions for users of online services and AFSA's obligations.

 - unauthorised access or alterations of your transmissions to or from this service

-- activities resulting from the loss or misuse of your digital certificate or user ID and password
+- activities resulting from the loss or misuse of your Digital Identity or username and password

 - statements or conduct of any third party, or

 - any other matter relating to this service.

 Except as specified in these terms and conditions, AFSA gives no implied or express warranties in relation to the use of this service.
 All statutory warranties are, to the fullest extent permitted by law, expressly excluded.